 Students can apply for SCU accounting scholarships sponsored by the accounting department, national accounting scholarships sponsored by business organizations, and SCU university scholarships.

-Accounting Department scholarships are open to all sophomore and junior declared accounting and A&IS majors who meet certain GPA requirements.
+Accounting Department scholarships are open to all first-year, sophomore, and junior declared Accounting and A&IS majors who meet certain GPA requirements.
 To be considered for these scholarships, eligible students must apply by the due date specified in the application.
+The Accounting Department Scholarship application typically opens in March and closes in early April.

-Each year, the SCU accounting department grants awards and scholarships to accounting students in recognition of their academic and service achievements.
-In May 2017, the accounting department awarded over $70,000 worth of scholarships to SCU accounting students.
-These scholarships were funded by the following organizations:
+The Accounting Scholarship Program sponsored by the Accounting Department grants awards and scholarships to the accounting students in recognition of their academic and service achievements.
+In May 2020, the Accounting Department awarded over $78,000 to SCU students.
+These awards and scholarships were funded by the following organizations:

 Accounting scholarships sponsored by external organizations